 The market has consolidated faster than most analysts predicted.
 Two years ago, dozens of AI coding tools competed for attention.
 As of mid-2026, three have pulled decisively ahead, each with distinct architecture, pricing, and use-case fit.

 GitHub Copilot launched in 2021 and has compounded its distribution advantage into 4.7 million paid subscribers as of January 2026, a roughly 75% year-over-year increase.
 (GetPanto.
 “GitHub Copilot Statistics 2026: Users, Revenue & Adoption.”)
 Microsoft’s ownership gives it native GitHub integration and enterprise IT trust that competitors struggle to match.
-GitHub made Claude Opus 4.7 generally available inside Copilot on April 16, 2026, and added Opus 4.8 on May 28, 2026, though only on the Pro+, Business, and Enterprise tiers, not base Pro.
+GitHub made Claude Opus 4.7 generally available inside Copilot on April 16, 2026, and added Opus 4.8 on May 28, 2026.
+However on April 20, 2026, GitHub simultaneously removed all Opus models from the base Pro tier ($10/month) and paused new sign-ups across all individual plans, leaving Opus access exclusive to Pro+, Business, and Enterprise tiers.
 (GitHub Blog.
 “Claude Opus 4.8 is generally available for GitHub Copilot.”)
+See our deep dive on the forced migration facing Copilot Pro users for the plan-by-plan model breakdown.
+[Updated June 2026]

 Feature and Positioning Comparison